Dolapomimi/COVID_Project/README.md

 #### TOOL USED
 I used Microsoft SQL Server to import, clean and analyze my data.
 I got the data from [OurWorldinData](https://ourworldindata.org/covid-deaths).

-I used Tableau for my visualization, because Tableau does not connect to SQL Database, I copied my code results to Excel and saved them as .xlsx files, then moved the data to Tableau.
+I used Tableau for my visualization, because Tableau Public does not connect to SQL Database, I copied my code results to Excel and saved them as .xlsx files, then moved the data to Tableau.

 I created 8 sheets and 3 dashboards, I visualized a story of the infection rates, death count and the how the vaccination progression by country.